 I miss that brunch and that ritual, especially the burning.

-And any disappointment reminded me to stay resilient.
-Mourning what didn’t happen for me this year has value, but hope–no matter how saccharine a word that may seem especially in a world like this–has its place too.
+Disappointment can remind us to stay resilient.
+Mourning what didn’t happen for you this year has value, but hope–no matter how saccharine a word that may seem especially in a world like this–has its place too.

 And that’s the beauty of thinking about what you’ll keep from this year.

 Even in our worst years, there is something we can salvage, some new revelation, some new friendship, some great time with our family that we can hold on to and see how we might be able to grow it for the next year.

 Whatever you end up doing for new year’s, I wish you happy burning and happy keeping.